web-lisp/game-editor/README.md

 ## Contributing
 If you're interested in contributing to the Game Editor project, please check out the CONTRIBUTING.md file for more information on how to get involved.

-Roadmap
+## Roadmap
-The Game Editor is still in early development, but we have big plans for its future.
-Some of the upcoming features we plan to implement include:
+Some of the features we plan to implement include:

+- prototype
+- Export options
+- support for 2D game development
-- Improved support for 3D game development
+- support for 3D game development
-- Expanded plugin system with more pre-built plugins
+- Plugin system with more pre-built plugins
-- More export options for popular game engines and platforms
-- Better integration with the WebLISP language and standard library